Brexit: Barnier says withdrawal agreement is best deal possible

 European Union’s chief Brexit negotiator Michel Barnier said on Monday the Brexit withdrawal agreement was the best deal possible.
 Photograph: Reuters

-Mr Barnier also appeared to rule out the prospect of the UK striking a bilateral deal with Ireland to break the deadlock over the deal.
+Mr Barnier also appeared to rule out the prospect of the UK striking a bilateral agreement with Ireland to break the deadlock over the deal.

-British prime minister Theresa May will try to break the Brexit deadlock on Monday afternoon by setting out proposals that are expected to focus on winning more concessions from the EU.
+British prime minister Theresa May was due on Monday afternoon to try to break the Brexit deadlock by setting out proposals aimed at winning more concessions from the EU.

-“The withdrawal agreement with all its dimensions, including the backstop, is the best deal possible,” Mr Barnier told RTÉ in an interview after a 45-minute meeting with Minister for Foreign Affairs Simon Coveney in Brussels.
+“The withdrawal agreement with all its dimensions, including the backstop, is the best deal possible,” he told RTÉ after a 45-minute meeting with Minister for Foreign Affairs Simon Coveney in Brussels.

 The backstop means that in the absence of another solution for the Border, Northern Ireland would effectively remain within the EU customs union.
 It is designed to avoid the return of a hard border in Ireland but has become the biggest obstacle to securing a withdrawal agreement between the UK and the EU.